Home - Peru History

 with my wife, daughter, and mother-in-law, I visited Machu Picchu

-several years ago and was amazed at the extent and amount of ruins that
+several years ago and was amazed at the extent and amount of ruins in the surrounding area that

 you hardly hear about.